keeleycarrigan/modaliraptor/README.md

 Default: `'image'`
 Options:

-* `inline` - If you would like to use modal HTML rendered by the server pass this option and set the modal ID to the `src` attribute of the initialized element.
+* `inline` - If you would like to use modal HTML rendered by the server pass this option and set the modal ID to the `href` attribute of the initialized element.
-* `iframe` - Used for any modal content that will be primarily an iframe such as YouTube videos, Google Maps, etc. Set the iframe link to the `src` attribute of the initialized element.
+* `iframe` - Used for any modal content that will be primarily an iframe such as YouTube videos, Google Maps, etc. Set the iframe link to the `href` attribute of the initialized element.
 * `ajax` - Used for pulling in HTML from another page.
-Set the ajax url to the `src` attribute of the initialized element.
+Set the ajax url on the `href` attribute of the initialized element.
 Can be used in conjuction with `ajaxContext` to only pull specific elements into the modal.
 * `custom` - Used to pass custom HTML or text into the modal.
 Set the custom content with the `customContent` option.

 ##### contentClass